deepayan/deepayan.github.io/tmp/rfc-grengine.md

 ```

 It would be up to the device to store the "current" tooltip or href
-info and make use of it in whatever gets drawn while it is
+info and make use of it in whatever gets drawn while it is active
-active.
-Devices that are not going to support these features can
+(e.g., inside `dev->circle()` in the example above).
+Devices that are
+not going to support these features can simply ignore these new calls
-simply ignore these new calls by implementing them as no-ops.
+by implementing them as no-ops.

 # R level API